informatics-isi-edu/line-viewer/README.md

 | skip (integer) | row skip |  number of lines to skip in the beginning of the file as part of header |
 |   title (chars) | plot title | title of the plot |
 |   aliasLabel (chars) | datafile | label for datafile, default(file stub) shows up in the pull-out panel |

+## Multiple CSV datafiles

+Click on the blue pull-out icon at upper left corner will slide out a list of data files.
+Toggle the eye icons will switch among the available data files

 ## Examples